 Please note that Chapter C is pending agreement

-C. Action lines
+[C. Action lines

 Introduction

 We recommit ourselves to strengthening cooperation to seek common responses to the challenges and to the implementation of the Geneva Plan of Action, which will realize the vision of a people-centred, inclusive and development-oriented, Information Society based on the Key Principles incorporated in the Geneva Declaration. [agreed]